I’ve been blogging for quite a few years, but it was only after I graduated from University that I really started to focus more time on my blog.

-This was during the first UK lockdown, and the whole world was struggling- including me!
+This happened during the first UK lockdown, and the whole world was struggling- including me!
 I was so lucky to live with my family- and when I look back there are some lovely memories from this time.

-I’m the freelance designer and developer, side hustler, and blogger behind Happier Freelancing.
+I’m the freelance designer and developer, side hustler and blogger behind Happier Freelancing.
 I used to think that investing is only for rich people, but joining the FIRE community through blogging changed my mind.

 FIRE means Financial Independence Retire Early.
 It’s a kind of lifestyle.

 FIRE community is a group of people who set a goal of gaining financial independence and retiring early.

 I’ve learned frugal living as well as smart investments on a small budget.
 FIRE community taught me so much and enlarged my life with new connections and friends.